Samuel Weyand was born on Nov. 7, 1826 in Somerset County, PA, the son of Michael and Mary Anne (Ream) Weyand Sr.

 The year of their marriage, the federal census taker recorded the Weyands as living in Brothersvalley, next door to her relatives Michael Umberger and Philip Umberger.

 The couple produced four children -- among them Harriet "Hattie" Shaulis, Ellen Albright Meyers, Martha "Mattie" Weyand and Mary A. Shaulis.

 The United States Census of 1860 shows the Weyands and their four daughters residing on a farm in Jefferson Township, Somerset County.
 At that time, they drew their postal mail at Benford's Store.
 Among their near neighbors were Andrew and Mary Hay, Daniel and Catharine Fike and Ludwick and Susannah Schrack, all farmers.

 In 1870, after the death of his father, Samuel at the age of 44 inherited the sum of $969.90 from the estate.
-He is known to have traveled in May 1878 to Bloomington, Illinois to visit his sister Catharine Frank and brother William Weyand.
+He is known to have traveled in May 1878 to Bloomington, IL to visit his sister Catharine Frank and brother William Weyand.